BDC Hamburger Icon

 You can purchase individual or group policies from a private insurance carrier.
 For medical professionals, medical risk retention groups can also provide coverage at a discounted rate to those in the group.

 Some employers have a policy that covers an entire entity, such as a hospital or law firm.
-This type of policy may cover some individual risk.
-However, confirm with human resources to ensure you have the coverage you need.
+That type of policy may cover some individual risk, but check with human resources to ensure that you have the coverage you need.
 Most doctors and specialists will have their own policies to protect their interests as a separate entity from the hospital or medical group they work with.
 Some lawyers may also have an individual policy covering legal work outside the firm.

-When shopping for insurance, compare prices among different providers to ensure you get the best coverage for the best price.
-Remember to compare policies apples to apples for each quote you get ― ensure each one has the same coverage limits.
-See if a deductible applies and, if so, how much that is.
+When shopping for insurance, compare prices among various providers to ensure that you get the best coverage for the best price.
+Remember to compare policies apples to apples for each quote you get, and ensure that each one has the same coverage limits.
+See if a deductible applies and, if so, how much it is.

 Proving malpractice